zach2good/PacketEater/README.md

 - "or since you're working in c++ you can just grab the location of ffximain.dll because it'll be loaded" - Thorny
 - Sessiosn combining/debouncing doesn't seem to work correctly?
 Sessions within 10s of eachother (or shall we go 30s?) don't seem to be automatically combining every 60s
 - Windower: use `pol_path` to work backwards to get the FFXI install path
+- Clients: Draw a little logo, or with a cross through it - depending on if you're successfully sending or not.